KoldBrewEd/simpleWSAPI/README.md

 ## Configure the React.js client

-1. Change the working directory to this pattern's directory
+1. Change the working directory to this pattern's directory:

    ```sh
    cd ../client
    ```

-2. Install the project dependencies
+2. Install the project dependencies:

    ```sh
    npm install